floswald/psidR/readme.md

 1. download ASCII data from the server to disk and process with Stata or SAS to generate .dta or .csv files as input; or
 2. there is an option to directly download into an R data.frame via SAScii (*caution* it takes long: the individual index has about 280MB in ASCII)

-To build the panel, the user must specify the variable names in each wave of the questionnaire.
+To build the panel, the user must specify the variable names in each wave of the questionnaire in a data.frame `fam.vars`, as well as the variables from the individual index in `ind.vars`.
+This will in almost all cases contain the **survey weights** you want to use.

+Please check out [the R survey package](http://cran.r-project.org/web/packages/survey/index.html) for analyzing complex survey's with R. Also go to [http://www.asdfree.com/](http://www.asdfree.com/) for a range of tutorials and tips for using survey data with R.

-#### In case you go for option 1
+#### In case you go for psidR option 1

 There are several prelimiary steps you have to take before using **psidR**.
 They all have to do with acquiring the data and storing it in a certain format.
 I'll explain below in examples.

-#### If you go for option 2
+#### If you go for psidR option 2

-You don't have to prepare anything: just enough time (you should think about leaving your machine on over night/the weekend, depending on how many waves you want to use).
+You don't have to prepare anything: just enough time (you should think about leaving your machine on over night/the weekend, depending on how many waves you want to use.
+The individual index file is very big).

 * download the zipped family data from [http://simba.isr.umich.edu/Zips/ZipMain.aspx](http://simba.isr.umich.edu/Zips/ZipMain.aspx)